ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-5-2.md

-Chapter 4: Techniques for Breaking Down Larger Goals into Smaller, Achievable Tasks
+Techniques for Breaking Down Larger Goals into Smaller, Achievable Tasks
 ===================================================================================

 In this chapter, we will explore techniques for breaking down larger goals into smaller, achievable tasks in the relentless pursuit of performance improvement.
 By breaking down big goals into manageable components, individuals and organizations can increase focus, motivation, and productivity.
 These techniques allow for greater clarity, better resource allocation, and a higher likelihood of achieving overall objectives.